-Kris's academic work appears in Hybrid Pedagogy, Empirical Musicology Review, Digital Humanities Now, Music Theory Online, Engaging Students: Essays in Music Pedagogy (for which he served as coordinating editor), and Educating Modern Learners.
-He has presented at the annual meeting of the Society for Music Theory, Emerging Technologies for Online Learning, THATCamp Southeast, Yale University, the University of Colorado–Boulder, the University of Texas–Austin, the University of Delaware, and numerous regional conferences in music theory.
+His academic research appears in Hybrid Pedagogy, Empirical Musicology Review, Digital Humanities Now, Music Theory Online, Engaging Students: Essays in Music Pedagogy (for which he served as coordinating editor), and Educating Modern Learners.
+He has presented at the annual meeting of the Society for Music Theory, Emerging Technologies for Online Learning, THATCamp Southeast, Yale University, the University of Colorado–Boulder, the University of Texas–Austin, the University of Delaware, Moravian College, Bates College, and numerous regional conferences in music theory.
 Kris has also written on technology for Linux Journal and the Open Source Technology Group.

 From 2005 to 2008, Kris served as the editor of Am Steg, an online community and resource for young music theorists and composers, which included co-authoring a blog on music cognition and co-hosting a podcast interviewing composers, theorists, and discussing significant topics for graduate students in music.